Published By Janet Gershen-Siegel at September 1st, 2018

 You know what I’m talking about.
 You looked around the major banks, and then the medium-sized banks and the small ones.
 And you tried the banks where you do business and the others suggested by your friends or business associates.

 But after your long quest, you were unable to get any sort of a business credit card without a personal guarantee.

-There are more than 500 distinct business credit cards on the market but no more than fifty of them grant credit to businesses in the absence of a personal guarantee.
+There are more than five hundred distinct business credit cards on the market but no more than fifty of them grant credit to businesses in the absence of a personal guarantee.
 Complicating matters, these cards are not publicized or granted to all interested consumers.

 You can relate to the financial institutions’ point of view.
 They don’t like risk so they attempt to curtail it by securing a business credit card.
 They do so by requesting you, the small business owner, to guarantee payments from your private cash, in case of business default.